socialismconference/songbook.github.io/index.md

 **Raise Your Voice with Us
 Thursday, July 5 at 9:30PM
-In the lobby outside the Haymarket Books**
+In the lobby outside the Haymarket Books room**

 > Organized by the totally **un-**official S18 Red Hootenanny Committee